 Ms. Berenson began to build a reputation as a performing artist early when at age eleven she began accompanying the forty-member male chorus conducted by her piano teacher, appearing in concert throughout Wisconsin and Illinois.
 A native of Kenosha, Wisconsin, she continued her education at Northwestern University, completing degrees in piano performance, studying piano with Louis Crowder and Guy Duckworth.
 She also performed in master classes with world-renowned accompanist Gerald Moore, baritone Pierre Bernac, duo-pianists Vronsky and Babin and, at the Lucerne International Music Festival, with pianist and accomplished chamber musician, Mieczyslaw Horszowski.

-She is a Past President of Music Teachers National Association, an association of 22,000 members.
-She has also held the position of President-Elect and President, Vice-President, Chair of the 2002 and 2003 MTNA National Conference Committees, has served on the 1996 and 1997 Conference Committees and was one of the founding members of the MTNA Pedagogy Committee.
-She represents the United States and the piano area as a member of the International Society of Music Education’s Forum on Instrumental and Vocal Studio Performance Teaching.
-She has held several national posts with the National Conference on Piano Pedagogy and the World Piano Pedagogy Conference and has chaired the National Conference on Keyboard Pedagogy’s Wellness for Pianists Committee.
+She is a Past President of Music Teachers National Association, an association of over 23,000 members, and in 2015 was awarded MTNA’s prestigious “Distinguished Service Award”.
+She has also held the position of President-Elect and President, Vice President, Chair of the 2002 and 2003 MTNA National Conference Committees, has served on the 1996 and 1997 Conference Committees and was one of the founding members of the MTNA Pedagogy Committee.
+A powerful advocate for musicians’ health, she has served as the initial chair of numerous wellness committees, helping associations begin their foray into this topic.
+She represents the United States and the piano area as a member of the International Society of Music Education’s Forum on Instrumental and Vocal Teaching and chairs the Musicians’ Health and Wellness Special Interest Group.
+She chairs College Music Society’s Committee on Musicians’ Health.
+She has held several national posts with the National Conference on Piano Pedagogy and the World Piano Pedagogy Conference and has chaired the National Conference on Keyboard Pedagogy’s Committee for Pianists’ Wellness.
 A past president of the Ohio Music Teachers Association, she holds MTNA’s Master Certificate in piano and piano pedagogy and was the recipient of the 1999 OMTA “Certified Teacher of the Year” award and the 2004 OMTA “Collegiate Teacher of the Year” award.
-In recognition of her significant contributions to the music world and the music teaching profession, she was awarded an MTNA Foundation Fellow Award in 2007.
+In recognition of her significant contributions to the music world and the music teaching profession, she was awarded an MTNA “Foundation Fellow Award” in 2007.
 Her students are performing and teaching in independent studios and on college faculties throughout the world.
-More information can be found at www.gailberenson.com.
+More information can be accessed at http://www.gailberenson.com